tytydraco/yessleep/out/I_discovered_a_wrecked_ship_off_the_coast_of_Hawaii_and_now_my_life_is_in_danger_Part_3.md

 “It’s ok, try again,” Chapman commented.
 I fired once more, aiming for the A. And once again I missed my shot.
 With Chapman’s accuracy, I wondered just how skilled with guns and fighting he was.
 He seemed like the kinda guy to not get dirty himself, but with these people, I didn’t even really know.

 “Here, why don’t you try again,” Chapman insisted and swam towards me, outstretching his own gun.
-I put my own gun back on the thrust-pack and grabbed his.
+I put my own gun back on the thrust pack and grabbed his.
 Then I raised his gun, aimed, and breathed deeply.
 This time when I fired the gun, the spear hit the mark.

 “Good job Sione.”